Wednesday, March 05, 2025

 O Agente Secreto (The Secret Agent), Kleber Mendonça Filho

-One Battle after Another, Paul Thomas Anderson (release date moved from August 8, probably will be in Venice)
+One Battle after Another, Paul Thomas Anderson (release date moved from August 8, probably will be in Venice - release date moved again, now is September 26)

 Sons, Pablo Trapero (Bill Nighy - first film in English)